-Now that you’ve bought and installed your new refrigerator, it’s an idea to rethink a number of old ideas about exactly you should keep in it.
+Now that you’ve bought and installed your new french door refrigerators, it’s an idea to rethink a number of old ideas about exactly you should keep in them.
 Obviously, this serves as a space saver for your appliance.
 Answers to the question: “what foods should you store in the refrigerator” allows you to get the best out of groceries and foodstuffs by keeping them in as ideal a state as possible.

 There is the tendency to think that -as a rule- most items are better preserved in the cold of the fridge, but that is not necessarily so.
 In this article we look specifically at fruits and why many are best kept in other areas of your kitchen or pantry.
 In subsequent articles, we shall look at other items including vegetables, spices and more.

 Refrigeration slows down the process of ripening significantly.
 It is best to put your peaches in a bowl at room temperature until they ripen properly.
 As an additional note, you can hasten the ripening period of peaches by putting them into a brown paper bag.
 Once your perfect peach is properly ripened, you can then keep them in the refrigerator to have them last longer.
 Remember to allow your peaches to warm back up to room temperature before eating, in order to get the best flavor out of them.

 Bananas are rather delicate fruit.
 You have to be careful how you allow them to ripen and also how to keep them fresh once they do ripen.
 Refrigerating your unripe bananas will halt proper ripening and destroy the consistency of the flesh of the fruit.
 Leave them out to ripen naturally.
 When this happens, there is then usually a quick turnaround until they darken and begin to spoil.
 So it is perfectly fine to refrigerate bananas once they ripen (to keep them in this state longer), but not before.